aimahdi/NodeJSCommandLineWeatherApp/README.md

-# NodeJSCommandLineNoteApp
+# Node JS CommandLine Weather App
-This is a NodeJS command line Weather created for learning purpose
+This is a NodeJS command line Weather App created for learning purpose

 After cloning the repository, kindly run the command: 'npm install' so that necessary libraries are installed on your project.